phoenixframework/phoenix/installer/README.md

 ## mix phx.new

 Provides `phx.new` installer as an archive.

+To install from hex, run:

+    $ mix archive.install hex phx_new 1.4.0-dev.0

-To build and install it locally ensure any previous archive versions are removed:
+To build and install it locally, ensure any previous archive versions are removed:

     $ mix archive.uninstall phx_new